Find answers below to common questions about how to work with CareSource.

 If I receive a denial for not supplying Coordination of Benefits, what do I need to do?

-Submit a copy of the Explanation of Benefits (EOB) by email, fax or mail:
+Submit a copy of the Explanation of Benefits (EOB) by fax, mail or through the Provider Portal:

 You can also submit the claim and EOB electronically.
 Please refer to your clearinghouse, trading partner or billing administrator to complete this process.